gjadi-mej/Test-rst-rendering/tests/core/README.rst

 ..
 ReStructuredText
 ..
-Copyright 2019-2021 MicroEJ Corp.
+Copyright 2019-2022 MicroEJ Corp.
 MicroEJ Corp.
 All rights reserved.
 ..
 Use of this source code is governed by a BSD-style license that can be found with this software.

 **********************
 Core Engine Test Suite
 **********************

-This folder is a part of a project which gathers the Platform Qualification Tools.
-This documentation describes the C and Java Test Core Suites: requirements, configuration, expected results, etc…

-Consult this `Readme <platform/README.rst>`_ to launch the Platform Test Suite.

 Overview
 ========